Scilex Holding Company and CH Trading Group Announce Territory Distribution Agreement to Expand Commercialization of ZTlido® for the Middle East and North Africa (MENA) With $105 Million Minimum Multi-Year Purchase Commitment

 - CH Trading Group to immediately start the process to expand commercialization of ZTlido® in Middle East and North Africa markets and has the opportunity to distribute across the broader Islamic world and further expand the relationship for other products in Scilex’s non-opioid pain portfolio.

-PALO ALTO, Calif., March 08, 2023 (GLOBE NEWSWIRE) -- Scilex Holding Company SCLX "Scilex"))), a majority-owned subsidiary of Sorrento Therapeutics, Inc. SRNEQ, an innovative revenue-generating company focused on acquiring, developing and commercializing non-opioid pain management products for the treatment of acute and chronic pain, announced territory distribution agreement for ZTlido® in the Middle East and North Africa with $105 million minimum purchase commitment over 5 years.
+/EIN News/ -- PALO ALTO, Calif., March 08, 2023 (GLOBE NEWSWIRE) -- Scilex Holding Company (Nasdaq: SCLX, “Scilex”), a majority-owned subsidiary of Sorrento Therapeutics, Inc. (OTC: SRNEQ), an innovative revenue-generating company focused on acquiring, developing and commercializing non-opioid pain management products for the treatment of acute and chronic pain, announced territory distribution agreement for ZTlido® in the Middle East and North Africa with $105 million minimum purchase commitment over 5 years.
 CH Trading Group will serve as exclusive territories distributor and will provide open access across the Middle East and North Africa markets and the broader Islamic world.
 Scilex has the opportunity to expand across other products in their non-opioid pain management portfolio.

 “Based on market demand for Scilex’s innovative non-opioid pain management products, we believe there is a significant commercial opportunity across the Middle East and North Africa markets,” said Sayad Zeyan, CEO of CH Trading Group.
 “We are excited to be in a position with our partners to expand access to ZTlido patches and in the future other important pain solutions with Scilex.”